abhinavs/abhinavs.github.io/about/index.md

 * I can't play video games - tried as a kid, gave up pretty quickly.
 * I can't get up early morning - well, I can if needed but I don't like to.

+## Favourite Quotes
+>The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
+Therefore, all progress depends on the unreasonable man.

+–- George Bernard Shaw

+>I must study politics and war that my sons may have liberty to study mathematics and philosophy.
+My sons ought to study mathematics and philosophy, geography, natural history, naval architecture, navigation, commerce, and agriculture, in order to give their children a right to study painting, poetry, music, architecture, statuary, tapestry, and porcelain.

+-- John Adams

+>A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
+Specialization is for insects.

+–- Robert Heinlein

+>Weekends don't count unless you spend them doing something completely pointless

+-- Calvin

+>Sleep is the best meditation.

+-- Dalai Lama

+>Life is like topography, Hobbes.
+There are summits of happiness and success, flat stretches of boring routine and valleys of frustration and failure.

+-- Calvin

 ### Usual disclaimer
 This is a personal blog.
 Any views or opinions represented in this blog are personal and belong solely to me and do not represent those of my employer.